ArdaEO14455/Netsia_AI_Project_Front/README.md

-Once you've cloned the repository, change directory to the parent of 'my-app' and ensure node and nodeenv is installed:
+Once you've cloned the repository, change directory to the parent of 'my-app' and ensure node and npm are installed:

+node -v
+npm -v

+it is recommended for

 pip install nodeenv

+or

 then activate the virtual environment: